 Blockchain stores data on every member node - increasing security.
 Public blockchains are open to all, with individuals able to transact on an equal footing with large corporations - increasing access.
 Peer to peer transactions are made quickly and at low cost - improving efficiency.

 Blockchain can also enable new kinds of transactions and business models.
-There are exciting applications in the energy industry beyond managing financial transactions – which I expand upon in Part Two.
+There are exciting applications in the energy industry beyond managing financial transactions - the future of these is not clear.
+Currently the energy and blockchain are at the pilot stages, unproven on large scales.

 Queen Chain Approximately

-Two key technical innovations in blockchain are the decentralization of data storage and decentralization of verification.
+Two key technical innovations in blockchain are the decentralization of data storage and verification.
 They both contribute towards the increased security, access and efficiency of the blockchain.

 Decentralization of data storage improves security and access.
 Each member stores a copy of the entire blockchain.
 This removes the possibility losing data from a central database - improving security.